"SNL" Gave "Love Is Blind" A Coronavirus Quarantine Twist Because Everyone Deserves Love

 We get a few clips of the couples speaking tweetable quotes before learning, in typical Netflix reality show style, that SNL has added a plot twist: all of these lucky singles have been exposed to the coronavirus and are under quarantine, because sick people deserve love too, right?

-The conversations start off very normal (as far as talking to a stranger behind a wall in an empty room goes) and slowly reveals how each of these singles ended up in this coronavirus love connection.
+The conversations start off very normal (as far as talking to a stranger behind a wall in an empty pod goes) and slowly reveals how each of these singles ended up in this coronavirus love connection.

 “I love to travel, too,” Gabriel (Kyle Mooney) says.
 “I actually just got back from a work trip in China.”
 You know, where the virus originated.
 He then points out how he has “never felt this way before” about another person...listing off his symptoms of having the shivers and being lightheaded.